staugur/Flask-PluginKit/docs/tutorial/core.rst

 This function is also required, it should be defined or imported in `__init__.py`.
-Flask-PluginKit will call this function when loading, return data is not empty dict, contains various types of extension points, such as:
+Flask-PluginKit will call this function when loading, return data is dict, contains various types of extension points, such as:

 .. code-block:: python